aidanohara12/EZ-Connections/README.md

 ![Red Hint Demo](images/RedHintDemo.png)

 Using all of these hints the user can now easily complete the Connections while having fun along the way!

+## What we learned
+During this project we learned core concepts in JavaScript, HTML and CSS programming.
+We also learned key reverse engineering and problem solving stratagies that helped us overcome obsticles.